FamilySearch/pewpew/README.md

 #### Headers

 #### Headers
 Key/value pairs where the key is a string and the value is a [template string](#Templates) which specify the headers which will be sent with a request.
+Note that the `host` header is added automatically to every request and cannot be overwritten.

 For example: